um-acs/acs_docs/docs/pegasus/soft/nextflow.rst

   [pdavila@login4 ~]$ module load nextflow/25.04.2

 Want to run an nf-core pipeline that requires DSL1 or an older version of Nextflow, no problem.
+You can use your own nextflow executable, instructions below.

 ::